mrets/Help/mfa_setup.md

 ![](https://github.com/mrets/photos/blob/master/Screen%20Shot%202020-09-21%20at%201.28.52%20PM.png)

-4. Enter your phone number.
+4. Enter your phone number and click save.
 If you have previously the Authy app on your phone, you will see M-RETS automatically added you your account.

 ![](https://github.com/mrets/photos/blob/master/MFA_Authy.png)

+5. Scroll to the bottom of your User Profile and click 'Save'.
+You will be automatically logged out and will be asked for a code on your next login.